Leadership Tips from Two Successful Entrepreneurs

 If your business has effective and efficient processes (think Amazon) then you will delight your customers and you can measure your results.
 The metrics are powerful for customer retention and improvement.

-#6 Customer and market driven
+#6 Customer and market-driven

 #7 Leverage diversity